Commonly Asked Questions

 Since its inception in 1978, Study Travel has been open to the public.
-Thirty-six percent of Study Travelers are St. Olaf alums, 34% are parents of Oles and 30% are from the general public.
+Some Study Travelers are St. Olaf alums, some are parents of Oles and some have no prior relationship with the college.

 What is the age range of Study Travelers?

 Study Travelers range in age from people in their late teens to retirees.
 Shared interest in the themes and destinations of Study Travel create common bonds.

 What are the physical demands of Study Travel?